cavebeat/gandi-live-dns/README.md

 This DynDNS updater is inspired by https://github.com/jasontbradshaw/gandi-dyndns which worked very well with the classic DNS from Gandiv4 Website and their XML-RPC API.

-Gandi has created a new API, i accidently switched to the new DNS Record System, so someone had to start a new updater.
+Gandi has created a new API, I accidentally switched to the new DNS Record System, so someone had to start a new updater.